healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 *   Cleaning (20%) - **7.0**/10

-The limited design features of the Bella Ceramic Gooseneck Electric Kettle also affected its usability.
-This is exacerbated by the heavy carafe and its smooth handle without any extra grip.
-The silver lining here is that the kettle is very easy to clean.
+Reflecting the nature and limitations of its design, the Bella Ceramic Gooseneck Electric Kettle did not do so well in terms of its user-friendliness.
+Key issues were the heavy carafe and its smooth handle lacking additional grip.
+The silver lining is perhaps how easy it is to clean.

 ### 6.0 - User Control